Similan Islands No 5&6: Anitas Reef / Hin Muan Deaw

 Anitas Reef is probably one of the longest known dive sites in The Similans.
 Located in the southern half of The Similan Islands on the Eastern side of Island No. 5, Anitas Reef is the perfect way to start your Liveaboard Safari in The Similans with Indepth.

 For years many Liveaboards have been coming to Anita's Reef for the 1st dive of the Liveaboard Trip.
 This has always been used for “Check Out Dives” and beginner divers.
 And with good reason as this dive site is a great way to introduce guests to the Similans.
-Anita's Reef is filled with superb marine life with a stunning diversity of corals.
+The reef is filled with superb marine life with a stunning diversity of corals.
 This an easy and gentle start to any Similans Liveaboard Safari.
 Especially if you haven't had time to dive Phuket on one of our Phuket scuba diving Day Trips to refresh your skills.

 Anita's Reef is the perfect dive site to start off your Similan Liveaboard Safari ...

 Anitas Reef: the perfect Dive Site for beginner divers and a "Check Out Dive"

 Anita’s Reef is the best dive site to start your Similan Liveaboard Trip.
 For decades Thailand Liveaboards have been coming here for a “Check Out Dive” to start the Similan Trip with.
 It is also awesome for beginner divers new to the Similan dive sites.

 The reef typically has little or no current, with a flat sandy bottom starting at 5m.
 Thus, if this is your first dive for a while, or you are a beginner diver, then this is the best dive site for you.
 Anitas Reef is a perfect dive site to sort out your weights, buoyancy.
 Especially if you have not dived for a while, or are using different equipment.
 All in all it’s a great dive site to generally get yourself comfortable with being in the water again.